 What were the main challenges in upskilling your design team?

 Just like everyone, our designers have many competing priorities and time constraints.
 We all have busy schedules, so finding time to complete training can be challenging.
-That is why we needed Uxcel; you only need a few minutes a day to learn and complete a part of the training.
+That is why we needed Uxcel; you only need a few minutes a day to learn and complete a part of the training to improve UX team.
 You don’t need to spend hours watching videos, unlike many other platforms.
 We have a diverse team of designers with different expertise and training, and Uxcel has helped us gain a similar understanding of design basics and theory.

 How did you first find Uxcel?